 , in 2000.
 Montesanto was make-up department head for CSI: Miami

-and is currently working as make-up and make-up fx department head for Better Call Saul.
+and is currently working as make-up and make-up effects department head for Better Call Saul.

 Montesanto, always pragmatic, reminds new make-up artists, “There isn’t one person on the film set who is there for charity.
 You’re not here because we like to have an extra make-up person, you’re needed here.
 By the same token, if you’re not doing it, they’re going to get someone else that will.”

-Chloe Sens is a special-effects make-up artist, designer, pre-production shop painter and sculptor based in Los Angeles, CA. After relocating from Austin, TX in 2011, Sens won a scholarship to Cinema Makeup School.
-Upon completing school, she worked for Disney, 20th Century Fox, Paramount and Universal Studios—along with companies such as Gucci, Fifth Harmony, Kryolan, and Bdellium Tools.
-Sens has also joined some of LA’s most successful effects shops as a painter on film and television projects, including Avengers: Infinity War
+Chloe Sens is a special make-up effects artist, designer, pre-production shop painter and sculptor based in Los Angeles.
+After relocating from Austin, Texas in 2011, Sens won a scholarship to Cinema Makeup School.
+Upon completing school, she worked for Disney, 20th Century Fox, Paramount and Universal Studios—along with companies such as Gucci, Fifth Harmony, Kryolan and Bdellium Tools.
+Sens has also joined some of L.A.’s most successful effects shops as a painter on film and television projects, including Avengers: Infinity War

 , Pacific Rim: Uprising